harrybhai123/HarryE-Shopping/README.md

 ## Overview

-Welcome to the repository for my E-Commerce website project!
-This project showcases my skills as a Full Stack Developer and demonstrates my ability to create a responsive and dynamic online shopping platform using React, SASS, Bootstrap, Node JS, Express, MongoDB, and Braintree for payment integration.
+Welcome to my E-Commerce website project repository!
+This project serves as a testament to my expertise as a Full Stack Developer, highlighting my ability to create a dynamic and responsive online shopping platform.
+Powered by React, SASS, Bootstrap, Node.js, Express, MongoDB, and integrated with Braintree for seamless payments, it demonstrates the culmination of my skills in building robust and user-friendly web applications.

 ## Project Features
 - :house_with_garden: Home: A visually appealing landing page that captures the essence of the e-commerce website and provides an inviting user experience.